Kta132/Chess-Project/Readme.md

 So far, there isn't much to do on this program besides watch the program draw the chess board but I'm planning on adding the pieces to it if I can.

 ### Any optional sections

-## Test Plan

-To test the project:

-1. Run the test
-2. Check the results